The Amalfi Coast : a Divine Mix of Nature & Culture - BGAM

 Arrival: The tour starts in CETARA which can easily be reached by bus from Salerno, which is only a one hour train ride from Naples.
 Naples has an international airport.
 From Rome (and many other cities) Salerno can easily be reached.

-Departure: The tour ends after breakfast on day 6 in SALERNO.
+Departure: The tour ends in SALERNO.
 A short transfer can bring you to the local train station, from where Naples is easily reachable.

 |Places available.
 You can book this tour with a minimum of 1 person.|